AnimaApp/anima-figma-sdk/README.md

 ## Inline

-To get html as a string with inline images as binaries use `Target.Inline`.
+To get Figma design converted to HTML as a string with inline images as binaries use `Target.Inline`.
 Best for presenting in an iframe inside your Figma plugin.

 ```
 Import * as AnimaFigmaSDK from "@animaapp/anima-figma-sdk"